khushi-awasthi/khushi-awasthi/README.md

 ### MCA Graduate | Aspiring Software Developer

-I'm an MCA graduate with a strong foundation in **Java, DSA, SQL, and web development**.
+I'm an MCA graduate and aspiring Software Developer with a strong foundation in **Java, DSA, SQL, and web development**.

-Currently strengthening my skills in **JDBC, PostgreSQL, Spring Boot, and backend development** through hands-on projects and problem-solving.
+Currently strengthening my skills in **Spring Boot, JDBC, PostgreSQL, Hibernate, and backend development** through hands-on projects and problem-solving.

+💻 Interested in building reliable, scalable, and practical software solutions.

 💻 Passionate about software development and learning new technologies.